 I just coached a match in the Southern Plains Greco finals, two Illinois boys, one of them was our guy.
-And it was six minutes of how hard you can wrestle, as tough as you can possibly be.
-My guy’s got a black eye afterwards and it’s like, Man, this is so good for how we want him wrestling next year.
-I tell our guys this and that is I think the biggest thing is the fear of the unknown, which is the opposite of what we want with a growth mindset for our guys.
+And it was six minutes of, How hard you can wrestle, as tough as you can possibly be.
+My guy has got a black eye afterwards and it’s like, Man, this is so good for how we want him wrestling next year.
+I tell our guys this and that is, I think the biggest thing is the fear of the unknown, which is the opposite of what we want with a growth mindset for our guys.
 The reason why you have detractors or guys who ignore it and say, We’re just going to train freestyle and folkstyle, it’s because they are ignorant and/or scared.
 Because I don’t see a single argument for how you would be wasting your time with Greco.

 Joe Rau is a great example.
 I watched Joe Rau’s matches at the Last Chance Qualifier and I said to myself, All of those guys who wrestled Joe should start training Greco now like they do in other countries.
 One day a week, one day every other week, they should go train with the Greco guys and get punched in the mouth by Joe Rau.
 Or get pinch headlocked by Joe Rau, you know what I mean?

 5PM: Do you think we miss the boat on that in this country?
 Especially when it comes to the Senior-level athletes who just focus on one thing in this country, do we not mix styles up enough?